 It is important to understand that the most profitable coin to mine today may not be the most profitable coin tomorrow.
 If some other cryptocurrency becomes the most profitable coin to mine, you must switch to mining that coin.

-How much you are going to earn from cryptocurrency mining is dependant on the factors mentioned above.
+How much you are going to earn from cryptocurrency mining is dependent on the factors mentioned above.
 With abrupt cryptocurrency price movements and difficulty increases, it is now even more difficult to estimate how much you are going to earn by mining.
 Nevertheless, we can still estimate.
 Check out the article: How Much Can I Earn from Cloud Mining.